 THE STORY

-In 2017, I lost my grandma to depression.
+But that year, I lost my grandma to depression.

-I took it hard and spiralled into a state of constantly re-living conversations, creating hypothetical dialogue in my head of what I should’ve said and blaming myself for not knowing or seeing what was about to happen.
+I took it hard and spiraled into a state of constantly re-living conversations, creating hypothetical dialogue in my head of what I should’ve said and blaming myself for not knowing or seeing what was about to happen.
 I played the ‘what if’ and the blame games so often I was living inside my head more so than in the real world.
 I was consumed with asking myself questions that I was never going to have the answers to.

-Initially, the idea was to ride the entirety of the Bicentennial National Trail (BNT), a 5,330km trail that runs from Cooktown in QLD, to Healesville in VIC.
-In addition to losing my Grandma in 2017, in 2016 I lost a friend that I used to work with over in Colorado.
-I saw the BNT as a fitting tribute to them, as they were both passionate about horses and lived in rural areas.
+In addition to losing my Grandma in 2017, in 2016 I also lost a friend to depression that I used to work with on a ranch in Colorado.
+I saw the BNT as a fitting tribute to both of them: what better way to honor the memories of these two people who were both passionate about horses and lived in rural areas, than taking a team of horses through rural areas fundraising for mental health.

-Plan B came in the form on the Continental Divide Trail, a trail that runs Mexico to Canada in the United States.
-While I wasn’t able to complete the whole ~4,800km in the 5 months I had to ride, I took on sections of Colorado, Wyoming and Montana in an effort to continue raising awareness for mental health and getting the conversation going.
+While I wasn’t able to complete the whole ~4,800km in the 4 months I had to ride, I took on 1500km of Colorado, Wyoming and Montana in an effort to continue raising awareness for mental health and getting the conversation going.

-Mental illness doesn’t just affect the person who is experiencing it.
+I believe it’s important to remember that mental illness doesn’t just affect the person who is experiencing it.
 It affects those that they love and who love them.

 The catalyst for this ride was an awful, terrible tragedy.
 However so much good has since come from it, and I hope will continue to do so.